Patriots Training Camp Attendance: Rob Ninkovich Absent Again On Day 3

 The veteran defensive end missed practice again Saturday as the Patriots took the field for their first full-pads session of the summer.
 Head coach Bill Belichick said before Friday’s practice Ninkovich’s absence was due to personal reasons.

-Rookie wide receiver Cody Hollister, who left Thursday’s practice with an injury, also was not spotted Saturday.
+Rookie wide receiver Cody Hollister, who left Friday’s practice with an injury, also was not spotted Saturday.

 Running back Brandon Bolden jogged off the field roughly 30 minutes into practice and did not return.
 The reason for his early exit was unclear.

-Safety Duron Harmon landed awkwardly after leaping to defend a pass in 11-on-11 drill and required medical attention.
+Safety Duron Harmon landed awkwardly after leaping to defend a pass in an 11-on-11 drill and required medical attention.
 He gingerly walked off the field, flanked by team trainers, and remained on the sideline for the remainder of practice.

 Wide receivers Danny Amendola and Malcolm Mitchell returned to action on Day 3 after sitting out Friday.
 Both spent most of the day working on a separate field, however, and did not participate in team drills.
 They were joined there by rookie safety David Jones.